Refresh These Passé Features

-This nubby treatment gave ceilings everywhere a textured look through the mid-20th century—and provided a challenge to anyone trying to clean cobwebs from the upper corners of a room.
-Despite their current lack of popularity, popcorn ceilings are still around today in lots of homes, because removal of these ceilings, some of which contain asbestos, can be expensive, messy, and potentially health threatening.
+This nubby treatment gave ceilings everywhere a textured look through the mid-20th century, but made it more difficult than it should be for anyone trying to clean cobwebs from the upper corners of a room.
+Despite their unpopularity, popcorn ceilings are still around today in lots of homes because removal of these ceilings, some of which contain asbestos, can be expensive, messy, and potentially detrimental to health.

-Pastel pink and mint green toilets, tubs, sinks, and more were popular in the 1950s—so if they’re still in your home, that's a clear sign that no one's remodeled since then!
-But before you renovate, be aware that these throwback fixtures are still popular among a certain set, so see if you can find your old porcelain a new home.
+Pastel pink and mint green toilets, tubs, sinks, and more were popular in the 1950s.
+If they’re still in your home, it's a clear sign that no one's remodeled since then.
+Before you renovate, be aware that these throwback materials are still popular among a certain set—why not try to find your old porcelain a new home?

-Popular in the 1960s and '70s for their durability, wipe-clean convenience, and low price point, laminate countertops, particularly Formica, were a mark of pride.
-Though the material is still a good, affordable option, it’s no longer as popular as natural or engineered stone countertops like marble, granite, and quartz.
+Popular in the 1960s and '70s for their durability and low price point, laminate countertops, particularly Formica, were a mark of pride.
+Though this countertop material is still a good, affordable option, it’s no longer as popular as natural or engineered stone countertops like marble, granite, and quartz.

 Dark Wood Paneling

-Dark wood paneling was so popular in the 1960s and '70s that it was once nearly almost impossible to avoid in any neighborhood.
-Today, while many homeowners have phased out the dark and dreary feature in favor of neutral or brightly painted drywall, paneling remains in plenty of homes that haven't been remodeled in decades.
-If you have real wood paneling, consider bleaching or painting over it to freshen it up.
-If, however, the walls are covered by sheets of wood-look panels, pull them off now!
+Dark wood paneling was super popular in the 1960s and '70s.
+Today, while many homeowners have phased out dark and dreary walls in favor of neutral or brightly painted drywall, plenty of other homes still have 20th-century paneling in place.
+If your home still sports real wood paneling, consider bleaching or painting over it to update it.
+If, however, the walls are covered by sheets of faux-wood paneling, pull them off now!

 Gone are the days when your TV was as deep as your sofa: In this era of flat-screen televisions that mount almost flush to the wall, no one needs a big ol’ cabinet to hold their technology.
 Pull that dinosaur out, already!